-- 38. Where any information or allegation comes to the attention of the Council that a member may be in breach of Paragraph 9(2) of schedule 1 to the 2001 Order (which sets out the grounds for removing a member of Council from office) the Council shall instruct the Registrar to send a notice to that member: - (1) setting out brief details of the information or allegation and the relevant provisions of the 2001 Order; - (2) advising the member that, if the information or allegation is true, that the member is liable to be removed from office;; - (3) informing the member that the Council proposes to consider that information or allegation and that the member has a right to be heard before the Council; and - (4) providing the member with 14 days in which to respond. - 39.
-Where, following the service of a notice under Standing Order 38, a member responds to the Registrar expressing a wish to be heard by the Council, the Registrar shall convene a Special Meeting of the Council as if the response from the member was sufficient notice under Standing Order 2 but the only business to be considered at that shall be whether or not to remove that member from the Council. - 40.
-The procedure in Standing Orders 38 and 39 shall not apply in respect of a member of the Council who is removed from office under Paragraph 9(2)(a) of Schedule 1 by a decision of the Privy Council or who is disqualified under Paragraph 9(2)(e) of that Schedule by virtue of an order made by a Practice Committee.
+- 39. Where any information or allegation comes to the attention of the Council that a member may be in breach of Paragraph 9(2) of schedule 1 to the 2001 Order (which sets out the grounds for removing a member of Council from office) or that the Council member may have committed a deliberate, serious or continued breach of the Code of Conduct, the Council shall instruct the Registrar to send a notice to that member: - 3) setting out brief details of the information or allegation and the relevant provisions of the 2001 Order; - 4) advising the member that, if the information or allegation is true, that the member is liable to be removed from office; - 5) informing the member that the Council proposes to consider that information or allegation and that the member has a right to be heard before the Council; and - 6) providing the member with 14 days in which to respond. - 40.
+Where, following the service of a notice under Standing Order 39, a member responds to the Registrar expressing a wish to be heard by the Council, the Registrar shall convene a Special Meeting of the Council as if the response from the member was sufficient notice under Standing Order 2 but the only business to be considered at that shall be whether or not to remove that member from the Council. - 41.
+The procedure in Standing Orders 39 and 40 shall not apply in respect of a member of the Council who is removed from office under Paragraph 9(2)(a) of Schedule 1 by a decision of the Privy Council or who is disqualified under Paragraph 9(2)(e) of that Schedule by virtue of an order made by a Practice Committee.